Friedmann equations: Assumptions

 These three possibilities correspond to parameter k of (0) flat space, (+1) a sphere of constant positive curvature or (−1) a hyperbolic space with constant negative curvature.

 Here the radial position has been decomposed into a time-dependent scale factor, $R(t)$, and a comoving coordinate, $r$.

-Inserting this metric into Einstein's field equations relate the evolution of this scale factor to the pressure and energy of the matter in the universe.
-With the stress–energy tensor for a perfect fluid, results in the equations are described below.
+Inserting this metric into Einstein's field equations relates the evolution of this scale factor to the stress–energy tensor.
+Using the tensor for a perfect fluid results in the equations described below.

 Equations

 There are two independent Friedmann equations for modelling a homogeneous, isotropic universe.